-We know that being tied to school holiday dates can make taking the kids skiing tricky.
-But with lower prices and fewer people looking to travel late season, Easter in snow-sure, family-friendly Norway could be the answer!
+As a parent myself, I know that being tied to school holiday dates can make taking the kids skiing tricky.
+But with excellent family-friendly resorts that feature crowd-free slopes, great value ski-in ski-out accommodation, and lower prices compared to other peak dates, Easter in snow-sure, family-friendly Norway could be the answer!

 Norefjell